-These consolidated financial statements and notes represent those of High Peak Royalties Limited [("High Peak") formerly Torrens Energy Limited] as at 30 June 2014 and its controlled entities (the "consolidated group" or "group").
+These consolidated financial statements and notes represent those of High Peak Royalties Limited ("High Peak") as at 30 June 2015 and its controlled entities (the "Consolidated group" or "Group").

 The separate financial statements of the parent entity, High Peak Royalties Limited, have not been presented within this financial report pursuant to the Corporations Act 2001.